Deep vein thrombosis - discharge

 - While sitting in a car, bus, plane, or train -- wiggle your toes, tighten and relax your calf muscles, and shift your position often.

-Drink at least 6 to 8 cups of liquid a day, if your doctor says it is OK.
+Drink at least 6 to 8 cups of liquid a day, if your provider says it is OK.

 Use less salt.

 - Read food labels to check the amount of salt (sodium) in foods.
-Ask your doctor how much sodium is OK for you to eat each day.
+Ask your provider how much sodium is OK for you to eat each day.